 6 Clever Uses for Coffee Filters

-Everyday household items have long been known to serve other purposes, and no object exemplifies this versatility better than the coffee filter.
-Not only do coffee filters do an excellent job at catching wet coffee grinds while letting the brewed liquid coffee pass through, but their distinct texture, made of coarse long fiber crepe paper, lends itself nicely for other uses.
+Not only do coffee filters do an excellent job at holding wet coffee grounds while letting the brewed liquid coffee pass through, but their distinct texture, made of coarse long-fiber paper, lends itself nicely for other uses.
 For example, Networx's editor has avoided a clogged drain and a subsequent call to an NYC plumber by covering her kitchen sink drain with a coffee filter when she didn't have a kitchen sink strainer.
 Here is a list of 6 other uses for coffee filters:

 1. Cleaning Tool

 Coffee filters make an excellent cleaning tool for glass and screens.
 Spray a cleaning agent on a coffee filter to clean computer monitors, television screens, windows, and glasses.
-They clean perfectly without leaving residue.
+They do the job perfectly without leaving residue.

 2. Shoe Polisher

 Buff your shoes with a dry coffee filter.
 Add shoe polish to the filter and rub shoes for that extra sparkly shine.

 Coffee filters are built to hold debris, but instead of wet coffee grounds, put baking soda or potpourri inside them.
 Close securely with a twist tie and place in a dresser drawer, bathroom, or anywhere else you want to smell nice.

 Next time you order a pizza and would like to mop up some of that grease before indulging, don’t waste your time with napkin after napkin.
 Instead, try a coffee filter — they are made to absorb liquid.
 Go ahead and mop away!
 Now you can eat your greasy foods with (a little) less guilt.